sehsanm/sbunlpcourse/README.md

 If any violation of a fair competition is detected the matter will be reported to the instructor.

 # Q&A
-*What language we can write our code in?* You are free to use any language.
+**What language we can write our code in?**  You are free to use any language.
 We strongly suggest python language so for future we can consolidate your code.

-*How should I upload files to this project?* You should use Git.
+**How should I upload files to this project?**  You should use Git.
 If you are not familiar with Git, search internet and learn the basics.

-*How I can ask my questions and clarify?* Please open an issue in this project and we will discuss it here is the link for it [Create a New Issue](https://github.com/sehsanm/sbunlpcourse/issues/new).
+**How I can ask my questions and clarify?** Please open an issue in this project and we will discuss it. here is the link for it [Create a New Issue](https://github.com/sehsanm/sbunlpcourse/issues/new).